Serving Denver, CO

 Colorado's Senior Property Tax Exemption

-Colorado reduces assessed value by 50% on the first $200,000 for homeowners 65+ with 10+ years of ownership.
+Colorado exempts 50% of the first $200,000 of a home's actual value for homeowners 65+ with 10+ years of ownership.
 On a Denver home, that saves hundreds per year.
 Combine it with a HECM that eliminates mortgage payments and you've cut two of your biggest monthly housing costs at once.

 Townhomes and condos qualify throughout the metro